SLClayton/TaggerBath_Backend/README.md

 This repo is home to the Python code which ran the backend of the application which ran on Google App Engine.

-The repo for the [front end Android app can be found here](https://github.com/SLClayton/TaggerBath_App).
+The repo for the [front end Android app and more detailed description of the game can be found here](https://github.com/SLClayton/TaggerBath_App).

 ## Screenshots